KPTI Strangle Strategy

 What is a strangle on KPTI?

 A strangle on KPTI is the strangle strategy applied to KPTI (stock).
 The strategy is structurally neutral / high-volatility (long premium, OTM): A long strangle buys an OTM call and an OTM put at offset strikes, cheaper than a straddle but requiring a larger underlying move to profit since both wings start out-of-the-money.
-With KPTI stock trading near $7.72, the strikes shown on this page are snapped to the nearest listed KPTI chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With KPTI stock at $2.00 on the most recent close, the strikes shown on this page are snapped to the nearest listed KPTI chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are KPTI strangle max profit and max loss calculated?